Fiat Doblò: First generation (2000)

 It was first launched to the public in the Netherlands, and received the "2006 International Van of the Year" award by an international jury from 19 countries.
 In Singapore, a 1.4 litre LAV variant is marketed as the Fiat Panorama in five and seven seater versions.
 The first Doblò was sold in January 2001.

 The Doblò carries a payload of up to 730 kg, with an interior volume of 3.2 m3.
 The Doblò uses Fiat Strada's platform, in turn derived from the Fiat Palio's one, using a rigid axle with leaf springs at the rear, instead of a torsion beam with coil springs as on the Palio.

 It is manufactured by Fiat's Tofaş subsidiary factory in Bursa, Turkey, in Brazil since 2002 and in Russia and Vietnam.
 Turkish models have an engine range that includes a 1.4 litre petrol, a 1.9 litre MultiJet, and a 16 valve 1.3 litre MultiJet.

-In North Korea, Pyonghwa Motors produces Doblò branded as its own name Ppeokkugi.
+In North Korea, Pyonghwa Motors produced Doblò branded Pyeonghwa Ppeokkugi ("Cuckoo") beginning in mid-2003.
+The car was not successful and production was halted in 2004.